What Happens If You're Audited Without Receipts?

 How One Accounting can help you?

-If you are unsure about your documentation and explanations, arrange that information in advance and think about engaging with a CPA firm about tax procedures and legislation.
+If you are unsure about your documents and explanations, prepare that information ahead of time.
+Consider talking to a CPA firm about tax rules and laws.

 An accounting firm can provide valuable assistance in auditing by employing alternative verification methods and reconstructing financial records.
-Our tax specialists work closely with the businesses to gather any available documentation, such as bank statements, invoices, and electronic transaction records.
+Our tax specialists work closely with businesses.
+They gather important documents like bank statements, invoices, and electronic transaction records.
 We also guide small businesses in establishing robust bookkeeping procedures for future transactions to maintain financial records.